 Register for insurance duty

-Knowing more about the types of insurance and who pays insurance (stamp) duty will help you decide if you need to register.
+Learn about the types of insurance and who pays insurance duty, as well as how to register.

-If you are an insurer who has written a contract of life insurance or received premiums, you must register for insurance duty and lodge returns using our online lodgement system, QRO Online.
+If you’re an insurer who has written a contract of life insurance or received premiums, you must register for insurance duty and lodge returns using our online lodgement system, QRO Online.

 Brokers, agents and other parties can also apply for registration.

-If you are not an insurer but have effected or renewed general or life insurance with a person who is not registered for insurance duty, complete an insurance duty statement (Form D8.2).
+If you’re a policyholder and have effected or renewed general or life insurance with an insurer who isn’t registered for insurance duty (such as an overseas insurer), you may need tocomplete an insurance duty statement (Form D8.2).

 Types of insurance